-- •Most rules limit maximum stud height to 3/4 inch over the tallest part of the track.
-Taller tunnel protectors will be required. - •Generally, fewer studs are required on grass than on ice.
+- Most rules limit maximum stud height to 3/4 inch over the tallest part of the track.
+Taller tunnel protectors will be required. - Generally, fewer studs are required on grass than on ice.
 Also, less studs are needed on good, thick sod or hard clay.
-More studs will be needed on loose grass, dirt and sand. - •Grass : Four steel picks per bar (4 x 48 pitches on 121 inch track= 192 studs).
+More studs will be needed on loose grass, dirt and sand. - Grass: Four steel picks per bar (4 x 48 pitches on 121 inch track=192 studs).
 Large horsepower machines may need more studs.
 Exchange some picks for grass hooks on looser track surfaces.
 Try some of the "chisel" style studs.
-They have a wider profile but are still sharp on the ends.

-Ice : Stud quantity is directly related to horsepower on the ice.
-Up to about 80 HP, 4to 5 ice picks per pitch should be used for a total of 200-250 studs.
+They have a wider profile but are still sharp on the ends. - Ice: Stud quantity is directly related to horse-power on the ice.
+Up to about 80 HP, 4 to 5 ice picks per pitch should be used for a total of 200-250 studs.
 80 to 105 HP should need 6 to 7 picks per pitch for a total of 300-350 studs.
 Over 110 HP will require 7 to 8 picks per pitch and possibly hooker plates welded to the track guides.

-ONOTE : The installation of hooker plates will require modification to the tunnel protection system and should be approached with caution.
+NOTE: The installation of hooker plates will require modification to the tunnel protection system and should be approached with caution.

-• Two inch, two hole angled aluminum backer plates should be used when many studs are required.
-They should form the basis of your stud pattern with single, square, flat or angled backer plates used in between.

-.Studs should be placed so the pattern does not repeat itself for 4 to 6 pitches.
+- Two inch, two hole angled aluminum backer plates should be used when many studs are required.
+They should form the basis of your stud pattern with single, square, flat or angled backer plates used in between. - Studs should be placed so the pattern does not repeat itself for 4 to 6 pitches.

 - Gear for about 10% over the actual speed you will run in the race.
 On grass, your upper sprocket should be about two teeth smaller than on the ice. - Always stay with the same belt type and size, belt deflection, and center to center distance.
 Have several belts of the same size broken in and ready to race.
 Don't test with one belt and then "throw on a new one" for race day. - Use a ramp and spring combination to achieve a 5000 RPM engagement.
 It is best to stay around 4800-4900 unless you know how your tachometer compares to the tech. inspectors tach. - Keep the clutches clean!
-The pulley faces and belt should be wiped down with acetone before every run, especially on the grass when pulley and belt temperatures are quite high (you may even want to ice the pulleys to enhance the cool down process.
-Just be sure all water is removed from the pulley surface and then clean them with acetone).
+The pulley faces and belt should be wiped down with acetone before every run.
 Excessive pulley heat indicates belt slippage and you may need to recalibrate your clutch to "squeeze" the belt harder. - Generally, you will find your quickest elapsed times by setting the clutches to run the engine 200 to 300 RPM below the normal power peak.
-TEST!! - Tune your clutches so that you run best for the final which means everything will be heat soaked.
+TEST! - Tune your clutches so that you run best for the final which means everything will be heat soaked.
 If your sled requires different set ups between early runs when everything is cold and later runs, know what to change and when to change it.
 Test under a variety of conditions so you are prepared for any track and race conditions.